NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP8: Implementing Quality Gates in our AWS CodeBuild Project.md

    - Set `Where?` to on `Overall Code`
    - And `Quality Gate Fails When`, Operator: `Coverage` is less than `80`, then click `Save Condition`.

+4. Make another rule within the quality gate and make it the exact same, however, just change the `operator` to `condition coverage`

 4. Ensure the quality gate is set as default by clicking the three dots in the top-right and selecting `Set as Default`.

 ## Testing the Quality Gate